 As with pizzas, Naans were the first experiment I did during college.
 With no Tandoori oven at home, I did best what I could do, I tried my hands in getting the same effect by cooking it under a Pressure cooker, etc. I have some versions of Naans already, Tawa Naan, Stovetop naans, Fried Naan, etc. The PC way of cooking the Naan is quite cumbersome of course, so the simpler method I ended up using is grilling it directly over the flame.
 This is much quicker and brings out the same effect.

 Before going into the recipes, I wanted to talk about how Naan, Kulcha, and Roti differ.
 I was reading some of the old articles that talked about how Naans were made many years ago, they mentioned that it was made with wheat flour, leavened with yeast, and baked in a Tandoor Oven.

-Kulchas on the other hand were all purpose flour dough, leavened with Yogurt and Baking powder.
+Kulchas, on the other hand, is made with all purpose flour dough, leavened with Yogurt and Baking powder.
 And these again can be baked in a tandoori or regular method.
-Over the years, it has progressed to such difference that even Naans ended up being made with all purpose flour, with yeast.
+Over the years, it has progressed to such a difference that even Naans ended up being made with all purpose flour, with yeast.